anderagakura/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 *  References to "special feature opt ins" should be read as "special feature express consent"
 *  References to a "Right to Object" should be read as a user exercising an "Objection"

-The adoption of this specification is virtually identical for TCF Canada - look out for differences in this document, which are highlighted using the :canada: icon.
+The adoption of this specification is virtually identical for TCF Canada - look out for differences in this document, which are highlighted using the <span>&#x1f1e8;&#x1f1e6;</span> icon.

 ### Audience